-When a sales contract for a home is accepted, it’s recorded in a Multiple Listing Service (or MLS) as a pending home sale.
-The NAR collects data from more than 100 MLSs and large brokers.
-The sample size used by the NAR is about 50% of the existing home sales sample and accounts for nearly 20% of all transactions.
+When a sales contract for a home is accepted, it’s recorded in a Multiple Listing Service, or MLS, as a pending home sale.
+NAR collects this data from over 100 MLSs and large brokers.
+The sample size used by NAR is about 50% of the existing home sales sample and accounts for nearly 20% of all transactions.

-Higher contract signings may mean more business for homebuilders and retailers such as PulteGroup (PHM), Toll Brothers (TOL), and Lowe’s (LOW).
-Associated ETFs such as the S&P SPDR Homebuilder ETF (XHB) invest about 10% of their assets in these three companies.
-These ETFs can also be expected to do well if these companies do well.
-About 20% of the iShares Dow Jones US Home Construction Index Fund’s (ITB) assets are invested in these three companies.
+More contract signings mean more business for homebuilders and retailers including PulteGroup (PHM), Toll Brothers (TOL), and Lowe’s (LOW).
+Associated ETFs like S&P SPDR Homebuilder ETF (XHB), ~10% of whose assets are invested in these three companies, can also be expected to do well if these companies do well.
+Meanwhile, ~20% of iShares Dow Jones US Home Construction Index Fund’s (ITB) assets are invested in these three companies.

 The pending home sales index rose by 1.7% in January 2015 to 104.2, up from an upwardly revised level of 102.5 in December 2014.
 This was the index’s highest level since August 2013.
 Compared to last year, the index was up 8.4%.
 A slight improvement in credit conditions, a firm labor market, and a subdued rise in home prices have helped sales bounce back even in tight inventory conditions.